 5. Go to the Festival and Congress Center

 This is one of the most prestigious cultural institutions in the Balkans.
 There are always festivals, cinema and theater performances, exhibitions, shows, conferences, symposia, and other events taking place here.
 It’s also home to a handful of restaurants and cafés.
 Try to catch something there while you’re in town.
-Check the website to see what’s on during your visit.
+Check the website to see what’s on during your visit as there is always something interesting going on.

 6. Visit the Astronomical Observatory